Brody Koerner: New York Yankees

-In six minor league seasons at every level of the Yankee organization, Koerner is 24-20 with eight saves, a 3.79 ERA and 322 strikeouts in 434.0 innings pitched over 108 appearances (65 starts).
+In six minor league seasons at every level of the Yankee organization, Koerner was 24-20 with eight saves, a 3.79 ERA and 322 strikeouts in 434 innings pitched over 108 appearances (65 starts).
 He joined Gigantes del Cibao of the Dominican winter League during their 2019-20 season, leading all the teams starting pitchers with a 2.17 ERA over seven starts.

 Koerner was called up by the Yankees on August 3, 2021, and made his major league debut the same night.
 He pitched the final two innings, allowing two hits and one run in the Yankees' 13-1 victory.
 Luis Gil started the game and Stephen Ridings also pitched.
 It was only the second time that three pitchers debuted in the same game for the Yankees, previously occurring on September 26, 1950.
-Koerner appeared in 2 games for the Yankees, posting an ERA of 3.00 with 1 strikeout.
-On August 21, Koerner was optioned to Triple-A Scraton.
-On August 26, Koerner was outrighted off the 40-man roster.
+Koerner appeared in 2 games for the Yankees, posting an ERA of 3.00 with one strikeout.
+On August 21, Koerner was optioned to Triple-A Scranton.
+On August 26, Koerner was removed from the 40-man roster and sent outright to the RailRiders.
 On October 3, Koerner was re-selected to the 40-man roster, but was designated for assignment two days later prior to the team's Wild Card game appearance.
 On October 13, Koerner elected free agency.